wez/wezterm/docs/config/appearance.markdown

       -- The color of the scrollbar "thumb"; the portion that represents the current viewport scrollbar_thumb = "#222222",

+      -- The color of the split lines between panes split = "#444444",

       ansi = {"black", "maroon", "green", "olive", "navy", "purple", "teal", "silver"}, brights = {"grey", "red", "lime", "yellow", "blue", "fuchsia", "aqua", "white"}, }